alexdremov/ml_research_tools/README.md

   - Easy interaction with OpenAI and compatible LLMs
   - Chat and completion interfaces with robust error handling
   - Automatic retries and caching to reduce API costs
+  - Support for multiple model presets and tiers

+- **Document Tools**
+  - Ask questions and get answers about documentation

 - **Experiment Management**
   - Weights & Biases run logs downloader